-See www.GAprobate.gov for standard forms and choose option 12 guardianship form.
+or: www.GAprobate.gov / standard forms / option 12 guardianship form.
 You can fill in PDF form online or print and fill in.
 First couple pages are instructions and the last 30 some pages are not needed.
 You might have to open the document in Preview Mode to print.

 3. Print Background Check Form

 Paying by cash/check has no additional fees.
 Credit cards are accepted except AMEX and there is an additional fee of $13.50 to process.